-1994-1996 Conducts first farmers' credit survey and trains 400 private retailers 1996-2008 Sends USAID Farmer-to-Farmer (F2F) volunteers 2001-2003: Forms three co-op unions in post-conflict Eastern Tigray 2005-2010 Builds 25 livestock markets in pastoralist communities 2011-2016 Creates 6,000 jobs and facilitates \$326 million in agricultural exports through USAID-funded Agricultural Growth Program-Agribusiness and Market Development (AGP-AMDe) project Developing Sustainable Forage Production Ethiopia's livestock population is the largest on the African continent with 80 million cattle, sheep, goats, and camels.
-Their diets consist of crop residues, like straw, stover, and native forage from communal pastures and rangelands.
+1994-1996 Conducts first farmers' credit survey and trains 400 private retailers 1996-2008 Sends USAID Farmer-to-Farmer (F2F) volunteers 2001-2003:

+Forms three co-op unions in post-conflict Eastern Tigray 2005-2010 Builds 25 livestock markets in pastoralist communities 2011-2016 Creates 6,000 jobs and facilitates \$326 million in agricultural exports through USAID-funded Agricultural Growth Program-Agribusiness and Market Development (AGP-AMDe) project 2017-2021 through FEED II FEED III trains 42,000 model farmers and others and grows number of retail feed outlets to 395, putting almost 1.8 million agriculture dependent households within 10 miles of a sales point 2021 Developing Sustainable Forage Production Ethiopia's livestock population is the largest on the African continent with 80 million cattle, sheep, goats, and camels.
+Their diets consist of crop residues, like straw and stover, and native forage from communal pastures and rangelands.
 Such diets are low in energy and protein, which limits animal productivity and health.
 Traditional grazing resources continue to decline from a lack of proper management and conversion to crop production.
 Droughts also grow more frequent and severe.
-FEED rehabilitates and expands existing nurseries and establishes new ones in collaboration with cooperatives, district extension offices, and the private sector.
+FEED rehabilitated and expanded existing nurseries and established new ones in collaboration with cooperatives and district extension offices.
+The project also piloted a "quality declared seed" marketing association with private sector forage seed producers to improve quality of seed for commercial trade.
 By producing seeds of alfalfa, Rhodes grass, elephant grass, pigeon pea, and more, nurseries boost availability and affordability of forages with high productivity and nutritional value.
 When combined with the project's hands-on training program, farmers raise forage on their farms that can produce more meat and milk.
-They can also preserve it for use as hay during the dry season or drought, or sell it commercially for income.
-Farmers can acquire seeds by purchase or through revolving distribution, in which a farmer reimburses a nursery with seed harvested from their own forage.
-New farmers then receive that seed.
-With over 33,000 model smallholder farmers and agropastoralists trained to date in sustainable forage production, many can now rely less on outside feed and still improve livestock productivity. "[FEED] has intervened during a critical period that challenged our existence and helped us for the success of the cooperative." -Bewnetu Gizachew, Selam Dairy Cooperative chairman FORAGE PRODUCTION FOSTERS RESILIENCE AND SUSTAINABILITY
+They can also preserve it for use as hay during the dry season and drought or sell it for income.
+With over 90,000 model smallholder farmers and agro-pastoralists trained in sustainable forage production, farmers can now rely less on outside feed and still improve livestock productivity. "[FEED] has intervened during a critical period that challenged our existence and helped us for the success of the cooperative." -Bewnetu Gizachew, Selam Dairy Cooperative chairman FORAGE PRODUCTION FOSTERS RESILIENCE AND SUSTAINABILITY